If I Can't Love Her: Background

 In the animated film Beauty and the Beast (1991), the Beast does not have his own song, and hardly sings apart from a brief solo during "Something There".
 Composer Alan Menken and lyricist Howard Ashman had not been able to determine a suitable moment for the character to sing in the film, but Menken considered it imperative that the Beast sing in the 1994 stage musical adaptation because he believes he is the story's true protagonist, whose life undergoes the most significant arc.
 Since Ashman had died in 1991 prior to the film's release, lyricist Tim Rice was recruited to collaborate with Menken on writing new songs for the stage musical, out of which "If I Can't Love Her" was developed.
 Menken identified creating "If I Can't Love Her" as "one of the benefits" of his new partnership with Rice.
 "If I Can't Love Her" was one of six original songs Menken wrote with Rice for the production.

 "If I Can't Love Her" was written to close the show's first act.
 Since the musical was written in two-act structure, "If I Can't Love Her" was conceived to allow the Beast an important opportunity to either "howl for redemption" or declare he has given up.
 "If I Can't Love Her" focuses on character development, as do most original songs written specifically for the show.
 Deciding that the production did not require any more show-stopping musical numbers like "Be Our Guest" and "Gaston", Rice opted to write new material that "expand[s] the characters and their relationships" instead, describing "If I Can't Love Her" as a song that uncovers the Beast's "human longings".
+When composing the new songs, Menken attempted to base them on themes he had used to underscore the animated film, to offer audiences a sense of familiarity.
+For "If I Can't Love Her", he incorporated motifs from the "Prologue", “Belle Enters the Beast’s World” and “Beast Lets Go”, from the original motion picture soundtrack.
 Librettist Linda Woolverton, who wrote the film's screenplay, also used "If I Can't Love Her" to develop the Beast into a more rounded, fully realized character while adapting her own screenplay, further exploring previously unheard thoughts from the character.

 Menken co-produced the track with Bruce Botnick.
 Actor Terrence Mann, who originated the role of the Beast on Broadway, recorded "If I Can't Love Her" for the musical's original cast album, which was released on April 26, 1994.